 Corporate Volunteering

 Horsenden is a popular choice for corporate volunteer and corporate social responsibility (CSR) days, and thousands have enjoyed a day at the farm and the benefits of a day spent at a unique location such as this.
-Our past clients and partners for these sessions have included: Warner Brothers, Carbon Footprint, Trees For Cities, The Conservation Volunteers, Gucci, Sky, Sage, Barclays, Arup, Lattimer, and many others.
+Our past clients and partners for these sessions have included: Warner Brothers, Microsoft, Gucci, Sky, Sage, Barclays, Arup, The Jamie Oliver Group, Lattimer, Carbon Footprint, Trees For Cities, The Conservation Volunteers, and many others.
 We know from feedback that they all have a great experience.

 CSR and Corporate Volunteering